 This might sound counterintuitive.
 After all, if you’re having a tough time keeping up with content demand while using just one channel for marketing, sales and support, then how would adding to that channel (and increasingly the content demand) help?
 It’s actually extremely simple: by reducing the amount you need to produce while increasing the exposure you get.

 This isn’t a convoluted riddle—we’re simply talking about content recycling and reworking.
 You can write the kernel of a piece with no particular format in mind, then adapt it to suit numerous platforms: break it into tweets, compress it into a Facebook post, expand it into a blog post, record it in front of a camera to create a video and a podcast, etc.

 And when you work on your landing pages, you can create one expansive original that you adapt to suit different referral sources.
 So even though you put less work into making content, you effectively end up with much more, and certainly yield vastly more exposure.
 Since it’s common for a small business to struggle with this aspect of marketing, it’s something you should seriously consider trying.

-Even if you adopt multichannel marketing, sales and support, it won’t serve as a magic bullet solution for making your small business all it can be—but it will do a lot to expand your audience, support more complex brand discovery routes, bolster your customer service and boost your content marketing efforts.
+Even if you adopt multichannel marketing strategy, sales and support, it won’t serve as a magic bullet solution for making your small business all it can be—but it will do a lot to expand your audience, support more complex brand discovery routes, bolster your customer service and boost your content marketing efforts.